tfardet/NNGT/docs/index.rst

 AGNet uses three main classes:

+:class:`~core.GraphClass`
-* :class:`GraphClass`, which provides a very simple implementation over `graph_tool.Graph` (namely the addition of a name, management of excitatory and inhibitory connections, and simple access to basic graph properties
+	provides a very simple implementation over `graph_tool.Graph` (namely the addition of az name, management of excitatory and inhibitory connections, and simple access to basic graph properties
+:class:`NeuralNetwork`
-* :class:`NeuralNetwork`, which provides more detailed characteristics to emulate biological neural networks, such as classes of inhibitory and excitatory neurons, synaptic properties...
+	provides more detailed characteristics to emulate biological neural networks, such as classes of inhibitory and excitatory neurons, synaptic properties...
+:class:`InputConnect`
-* :class:`InputConnect`, which is a basic connectivity to feed external signals to a network
+	is a basic connectivity to feed external signals to a network

 Generation of graphs
 --------------------

+Structured connectivity:
-* **Structured connectivity:** connectivity between the nodes can be chosen from various well-known graph models
+	connectivity between the nodes can be chosen from various well-known graph models
+Populations:
-* **Populations:** populations of neurons are distributed afterwards on the structured connectivity, and can be set to respect various constraints (for instance a given fraction of inhibitory neurons and synapses)
+	populations of neurons are distributed afterwards on the structured connectivity, and can be set to respect various constraints (for instance a given fraction of inhibitory neurons and synapses)
+Synaptic properties:
-* **Synaptic properties:** synaptic weights and delays can be set from various distributions or correlated to edge properties
+	synaptic weights and delays can be set from various distributions or correlated to edge properties

 Interacting with NEST
 ---------------------